Our Approach

 Chemistry Honors (7034) is similar in content to the CP Chemistry course but will require a greater level of analysis of the material while it also serves as a foundation for students who wish to enroll in AP Chemistry eventually.

-Advanced Placement Chemistry (7345) is designed to prepare students for the Advanced Placement exam in May.
+AP Chemistry (7345) is designed to prepare students for the Advanced Placement exam in May.
 This course is designed to be the equivalent of a college introductory course for science and related majors such as premed.
 It will provide the information required for a student to receive college credit through the Advanced Placement test in May.
 The textbook, course content, and the chemical calculations are similar to those in an introductory, college chemistry course Students in this course will be required to devote extra time to out of class study, review, and lab exercises.
 Because of the complex nature of some of the labs required for the AP test, class during activity periods and lunch will be required regularly.

 Organic Chemistry High Honors (7744) is an honors-level course that is focused on the study of the carbon bond.
 It is the largest and one of the most important branches of chemistry.
 Organic chemistry surrounds us in every aspect of our lives.
 Plastics, petroleum products, medicines, food additives and clothes are made from the products of organic chemistry.
 In this introductory course, students will learn about naming compounds, functional groups, synthesis and stereochemistry.
 Students who are contemplating majoring in a science or the health care profession should take this course.
 Students taking AP Chemistry should consider taking this course since there are questions related to organic chemistry on the AP test.